Data Hygiene in the Attention Economy

 Greetings, fellow data-driven pioneer,

 Put on your data-enthusiast cap, grab some popcorn, sit back, and indulge.
 Within the twelve or so minutes we are about to spend together, we will not solve the major data problems of the current business landscape and, no matter how hard we try, we will not set the world on course for eternal data-driven prosperity.
 What we can attempt is to clear up the waters regarding our attitude toward data in the context of the attention economy.
-As I am going to illustrate, it might all boil down to data hygiene.
+As I am going to illustrate, it might all boil down to data hygiene within your data management.

 With no further delay, let’s board the data-hygiene thought train and start off by correctly assessing the status quo and defining the relevant terms in the process.
 As much as I want to bring this article home asap, we will need to make a few stops along the way.
 Our first stop?
 The attention economy!